TechAdvancedCyborg/ipTracer/README.md

 # ipTracer
-A Python/Web ip trace visualiser
+A Python/Web ip trace visualiser.

 Only works on Windows (Sorry...)
 # Requirements
 ## Python 3.8.x